GET INVOLVED

 We recommend sturdy footwear.
 Activities are subject to change at short notice.

 If you would like to register to join us, please contact us by email – friendsofsncp@gmail.com.
-We can then let you know if we can offer you a space on a Saturday morning.
+We can then let you know if we can offer you a space on one of the workdays.

 WORKDAYS 2025